 In a previous post, “Is Ethical Advertising Possible?”
-I talked about the internal discussions we were having as we looked to expand our marketing efforts beyond what we’d done in the past.
+We talked about the internal discussions we were having as we looked to expand our marketing efforts beyond what we’d done in the past.
 One of the reasons for that post was to explain our current thinking both so everyone knew where we were coming from, and so that we could get feedback from the community.
 We’ve really appreciated the feedback we’ve gotten so far and we have combined it with our own internal discussions to create an initial draft of what we are calling our Ethical Marketing Principles.
 We will use this as a guiding document for which marketing methods are acceptable and which aren’t for us from this point on.

 This is a living document.
 As we start applying these principles to our marketing decisions, we will very likely come across edge cases that will require more clarity.
 New technology advances may also provide new edge cases that don’t fit neatly into our principles.
 We may also find unforeseen consequences in actions that seem to conform to these principles at first.
 In all these cases we will likely need to amend this document.